Cheringoma Plateau: Ecology

 The Inhamitanga Forest, which lies between the plateau town of Inhamitanga and the Zambezi lowlands to the northeast, is Mozambique's largest intact tract of forest.
 It covers an area of 40,000 hectares.
-It is located on sandy soil on the northern edge of the plateau, and combines flora typical of the coastal evergreen forest (Celtis mildbraedii, Drypetes gerrardii, and Chrysophyllum viridifolium), deciduous sand forests (Millettia stuhlmannii and Xylia torreana), and Zambezian lowland savanna (Sterculia appendiculata).
+It is located on sandy soil on the northern edge of the plateau, and combines flora typical of the coastal evergreen forest (Celtis mildbraedii, Drypetes gerrardii, and Donella viridifolia), deciduous sand forests (Millettia stuhlmannii and Xylia torreana), and Zambezian lowland savanna (Sterculia appendiculata).
 The forest has no permanent watercourses.
 The forest lies Coutada No. 12.
 The Inhamitanga Forest Reserve includes a narrow corridor through the forest – 250 meters on either side of the Inhamitanga-Chupanga road (Road 213), extending for 32 km.

 The Nhampacue Forest Reserve is located in Cheringoma and Marromeu districts, on the boundary between the plateau and the inundated grasslands of the Zambezi delta.
 It covers an area of 2620 ha, with a flat or gently rising landscape.
-It is mostly Miombo woodland, with Brachystegia spiciformis predominant, along with Millettia stuhlmannii, Pteleopsis myrtifolia, Xeroderris stuhlmannii, and occasionally Albizia adianthifolia.
-There are areas of moist evergreen woodland, with Erythrophleum suaveolens, Inhambanella henriquezii, and Synsepalum brevipes, and areas of dry deciduous woodland and grassland.
+It is mostly Miombo woodland, with Brachystegia spiciformis predominant, along with Millettia stuhlmannii, Pteleopsis myrtifolia, Aganope stuhlmannii, and occasionally Albizia adianthifolia.
+There are areas of moist evergreen woodland, with Erythrophleum suaveolens, Inhambanella henriquesii, and Synsepalum brevipes, and areas of dry deciduous woodland and grassland.
 The reserve and the surrounding area has been degraded by logging and wildfires, with little closed-canopy forest remaining, and mature canopy trees widely scattered.

 The numerous caves along the Cheringoma Escarpment are homes to large colonies of bats, including the striped leaf-nosed bat (Hipposideros vittatus) and the African trident bat (Triaenops afer).